 It's important to welcome new church members to the congregation.
 Not only is it the Christian thing to do, but it helps maintain the longevity of your church.
 After all, what will happen if all your new members leave after only a few months of membership?
+Once they respond to a church invitation text message, letter or face-to-face invitation, you want them to feel welcomed and comfortable at your church.

 Finding the right actions and words to welcome new church members is key to ensuring a steady stream of newcomers.
 It's doubly important when you consider new members are likely to be younger, and for most churches, these younger members are hard to come by.